kanthaus/kanthaus.online/user/pages/20.events/2020-10-11_fs-brunch/event.en.md

 enddate: '2029-10-11 13:00'
 ---

+**Attention**: Due to corona we ask people to tell us in advance if they come!

 Bring what you have left over from last week and let's have a nice time while eating and talking together!

 The foodsharing leftover brunch is about coming together.